 Date of Request Instructor

 Student Name Telephone

 Student Address

 Date Letter Needed

 Letter to be mailed to student mailed directly to facility ; picked up from Health Sciences Office;

-Please list the semester, year a instructor. nd course in which you completed the class with the above
+Please list the semester, year an instructor. d course in which you completed the class with the above

 Theory:

 Clinical:

-Please provide the following is to be addressed. nformation concerning the letter and the person to whom the letter
+Please provide the following int is to be addressed. formation concerning the letter and the person to whom the letter

 Name

 Title

 Facility

-Purpose of the letter (employn ent, scholarship, etc).
+Purpose of the letter (employme ent, scholarship, etc).

-Specific information that need s to be included in the body of the letter.
+Specific information that needs to be included in the body of the letter.

-Please be certain that you pers onally contact the instructor prior to submitting this form for
+Please be certain that you personally contact the instructor prior to submitting this form for completion.

-completion.